janos-ss/test1/README.md

 ```
 (root)
   │
-  ├──  ./any/where/in/the/hierarchy/rules
+  └──  ./any/where/in/the/hierarchy/rules
                   │                    ├── Sxxxx_(language).html
                   │                    ├── Sxxxx_(language).json
                   │                    ├── Syyyy_(language).html
                   │                    └── Syyyy_(language).json
                   └── sonarpedia.json
 ```

+A repository may contain one or more `sonarpedia.json` file.
+`rule-api init`, `rule-api generate` and `rule-api update` must be run from the directory containing the `sonarpedia.json` file.
+Therefore when a repository contains several `sonarpedia.json` files, `rule-api ...` must be run several times to keep all the rules updated.

-It supports more than one language in the plugin.
+A sonarpedia file may contain more than one language, in which case `rule-api update` will run on the different languages.

 By default this `rules` directory is near the `sonarpedia.json` file, but this be set up in any place deeper in the hierarchy.
-This `sonarpedia.json` must be at the root of the repository of the language plugin and any rule-api command run from that root directory.

 The format of `sonarpedia.json` is described in the [Sonarpedia-schema.json file](https://github.com/SonarSource/sonar-rule-api/blob/master/sonarpedia-schema.json).
 As soon as a `sonarpedia.json` file is present, when running any **One-Click release**,  **Releasability** will check whether any `update` has been run since last release.